 4. Discussion

-C. fornicata is a widespread invasive gregarious gastropod.
-The aim of this study was to investigate the trophic niche of this species and quantified intra-specific diet shift associated with ontogenic behavior changes (i.e., motile male to sessile female).
-A multi trophic markers assessment was conducted over spring to characterized potential OM sources and inferred their assimilation in C. fornicata tissues.
+Contrary to our hypothesis, and while the OM sources were well discriminated by their pigments, FA and SI compositions, trophic markers measured in Crepidula fornicata suggested an overall similar trophic niche across its ontogenic stages.
+Our results confirmed that the slipper limpet is an opportunistic suspension-feeder that exploits both pelagic and benthic particulate OM in varying proportions according to the season and sources availability.
+Although differences in FA composition, and to a lesser extent in SI composition, were noticeable between ontogenic stages at each sampling date, we think they likely reflect ontogenic physiological changes linked to differential growth rate and energetic demand rather than profound changes in diet.

 4.1.
 Composition and availability of potential food sources

-Suspended particulate (SPOM) and superficial sedimentary (SSOM) organic matter as well as biofilm associated with C. fornicata shells were well discriminated by their pigment, fatty acid and stable isotope compositions, for each sampling date.
-When compared to marine POM (-22.3 ± 1.2 ‰), as measured over the same period close to the mouth of the bay of Brest (data from the French Coastal Monitoring Network SOMLIT; http://somlit.epoc.u-bordeaux1.fr/fr/) and terrestrial POM (-27.5 ± 1.2 ‰), as measured in terrestrial inputs nearby our study site by Mortillaro et al. (2014), the δ13C obtained for SPOM (-25.4 ± 0.7 ‰) suggests a significant terrestrial influence at our study site, as mentioned by Marchais et al. (2013).
-SPOM over our studied period showed comparable chlorophyll a biomass (0.4 - 1.8 µg L-1) than currently encountered in other areas of the bay of Brest (ca. 0.3 - 5 µg L-1, Chatterjee et al. 2013).
-High percentage of fucoxanthin and alloxanthin suggested the presence of Bacillaryophyta (i.e., diatoms) and Cryptophyta in the water column, respectively (Brotas and Plante-Cuny, 2003; Roy et al., 2011).
+δ13C in SPOM (-25.4 ± 0.7 ‰) in our study site was likely influenced by both marine (-22.3 ± 1.2 ‰, data from the French Coastal Monitoring Network SOMLIT; http://somlit.epoc.u-bordeaux1.fr/fr/) and terrestrial POM ((-27.5 ± 1.2 ‰, Mortillaro et al., 2014), as mentioned by Marchais et al. (2013).
+Over our study period, SPOM showed comparable chlorophyll a biomass (0.4 - 1.8 µg L-1) than currently encountered in other areas of the bay of Brest (ca. 0.3 - 5 µg L-1, Chatterjee et al. 2013).
+High percentages of fucoxanthin and alloxanthin suggested the presence of Bacillaryophyta (i.e., diatoms) and Cryptophyta in the water column, respectively (Brotas and Plante-Cuny, 2003; Roy et al., 2011).

 Using the SOMLIT weekly monitoring of chlorophyll a and marine POM δ13C, a typical 13C enrichment (~3 ‰) was noticeable during a phytoplankton bloom that occurred between May 25th and June 1st in the bay.
 This bloom was mainly composed by three diatoms: Cerataulina pelagica (1.1 106 cells L-1), Leptocylindricus danicus (4.7 104 cells L-1) and Rhizosolenia imbricata (1.2 104 cells L-1) (data extracted from the REPHY network, IFREMER).
-While this bloom was not sampled in the PPOM sampling set, the 13C enrichment was evidenced in the individuals of C. fornicata collected at S5 (14th June).
+While this bloom was not sampled in the PPOM sampling set, the 13C enrichment was reflected in the tissues of C. fornicata collected at S5 (14th June).